arielccjr/Journal2025/README.md

         : ROOTS: FACT/KNOWN/AXIOMS: Know the Subject’s Substance (substantiam, οὐσία), that refers to the core identity or essence of things, answering "What?"
             : NEUTRAL (0): Golden Means
             : SEEN/HEARD/FELT/SMELLED/TASTED
+            : Induction (Epagōgē): We observe patterns in nature.
+Example: Seeing multiple instances of fire being hot.
+            : Recognition of First Principles (Nous): Through repeated observation, the intellect grasps universal truths.
+Example: Realizing "Fire is always hot" is a universal principle.
             : The Role of First Principles (Axioms)
                 : Every science must begin with self-evident first principles (archai).
                 : These principles cannot themselves be demonstrated but are known through intellectual intuition (nous).